IlyaLab/Pan-Cancer-Cell-Cell-Comm-Net/README.md

 ## Table of contents:

-1. Analysis - Data and notebooks used in the analysis of networks.
+1. Analysis - data and notebooks used in the analysis of networks.

 2. Code - the code to build the cell-cell scaffold, weight the networks, and perform permuation testing.